ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 (#dmarc-policy-record) that will apply to those domains.
-In doing so, Domain Owners and PSOs indicate their handling preference regarding failed validation for email messages using their domain in the RFC5322.From header field as well as their desire to receive feedback about such messages in the form of aggregate and/or failure reports.
+In doing so, Domain Owners and PSOs indicate their handling preference regarding failed validation for email messages using their domain in the RFC5322.From header field as well as their desire (if any) to receive feedback about such messages in the form of aggregate and/or failure reports.

 DMARC Policy Records are stored as DNS TXT records in subdomains named "\_dmarc".